pundir72/docs/one-view.md

 ## 19. Unwanted and removable material

-Removal should happen only after production verification.
-The repository checkout does not prove which external scripts or manual workflows operators still use.
+Removal should follow a deployment and external-dependency audit so that host-level scripts or manual workflows are not broken.

 ### 19.1 Safe generated cleanup